Music in Early Childhood Boosts Cognition and Brain Health

 Those who started playing music before the age of seven had greater connections within the nerve fibers of this region.

 Those musicians who began training later showed no difference in their brains than those who were not musicians.

-In another study, this one from 2012 from Northwestern University, found that playing a musical instrument produces changes in the brainstem.
+In another study, this one from Northwestern University, found that playing a musical instrument produces changes in the brainstem.
 The researchers found that those adults who received formal musical training during childhood had significantly greater brainstem responses to sound, and the level of their increased response related directly to the amount of musical training the child had.
 This greater brainstem response correlates with greater efficiency of the brain.

 The evidence from this study points to the fact that this improvement among the brain carries on through adulthood, even if musical training is not continued.

 Music throughout life is also considered to have substantial benefits.
 Lowered stress levels have been found among several studies.

 Kar A. Early music lessons boost brain development.
 Neuro.
 Feb 2012.